JSpeechY/morse-code-translator/README.md

 ## Design Considerations:

--I wanted to indicate clearly whether we were generating morse code or translating it into the english alphabet.
+- I wanted to indicate clearly whether we were generating morse code or translating it into the english alphabet.
--I wanted to have a button which enabled altnerating between generating and translating -I wanted it to be mobile friendly
+- I wanted to have a button which enabled altnerating between generating and translating
+- I wanted it to be mobile friendly
--I wanted to style it in such a fashion that it looked historically relevant.
+- I wanted to style it in such a fashion that it looked historically relevant.

-### Screenshot
+## Screenshot

 Landing Page